lsewilson/twitter-word-cloud/README.md

 # Twitter Cloud

-This is a a simple Sinatra app which generates a word cloud from a twitter username.
+This is a simple Sinatra app which generates a word cloud from a twitter username.
 The app can be viewed online [here](https://twittercloud.herokuapp.com).

 ### Dependencies